-"I have a Ph.D. in psychology and I have been working as a leadership coach and trainer as well as leading teams in the Czech Republic, India, USA and Ireland for more than 10 years.
-My long-lasting passion is helping first-time managers succeed quickly in their new roles and grow into strong leaders."
+"I have a Ph.D. in psychology and I have been working as a leadership coach, mentor and workshops' facilitator as well as leading teams in the Czech Republic, India, USA and Ireland for more than 15 years.
+My long-lasting passion is helping new people managers succeed quickly in their roles and grow into strong leaders."

 AND HERE IS MY STORY

 If you fancy short bullet point CVs, click here, if you prefer stories, continue reading...

 In 2007 I was still studying to get my Ph.D. in psychology and was employed as a researcher at the Academy of Sciences of the Czech Republic.
 I studied the relationship between artistic creation, mental disorders, and suicide.
 I got the chance to live in the US as a Fulbright scholar and speak at conferences across the globe.

 At the same time, I knew that being "locked" in the researcher's office with only books and little contact with people was not for me.